Kong, The Beautiful CLI Framework

 }

-The final result is an interface that closely resembles the format expected in audio CLIs.
+The final result is an interface that closely matches the format typically expected in audio CLIs.

 Conclusion

-Kong is a beautiful, powerful and highly flexible library perfect for writing all kinds of CLIs.
+Kong is a beautiful, powerful and highly flexible library perfect for writing all kinds of command-line interfaces.
 It's my personal favourite but I encourage you to explore the different libraries available, they all offer their own unique take.

 Further notes:

-- Historically, Kong has lacked robust shell completion support, but the recently released kong-completion plugin is compatible with the latest version.
+- Historically, Kong has lacked robust shell completion, but the recently released kong-completion plugin is compatible with the latest version.
 While this plugin works for bash, zsh, and fish, it does not currently extend to PowerShell.

 Subscribe to this blog's RSS feed